XuewenWangUGA/GMATA/README.md

  ## Step by Step
  Please followed the steps in manual and demo.

+ ## SSR mask for genomic sequence

+ This is a new function added for discovery and mask genome-wide SSRs

+ `perl gmata.pl -c default_cfg2.2.txt -i /path/gseq.fa`

 ## Updates on version 2.3: works for fasta , fastq files
 Updated the graphic interface and new module for fastq processing.
 Fullly updated and compatible with all major versions of Linux including Ubuntu.